Adventures in Babysitting (2016 film): Plot

-After escaping, Katy remembers that her mother keeps $100 in her coat and the group sneaks into the local planetarium where the Coopers and Andersons are attending a party to steal it.
+After escaping, the group accidentally enters a concert where they are forced to rap.
+When they leave, 7-year-old Katy remembers that her mother keeps $100 in her coat, and they all sneak into the local planetarium, where the Coopers and Andersons are attending a party, to steal it.
 The Coopers hear Emily's message and head to the police station to check on their children.
-Tiny and Scalper are caught by security and the ferret is grabbed.
+Tiny and Scalper are caught by security and the ferret is seized.

-Once Lola retrieves the money, the group heads to the tow lot to get the car back.
+Once Lola retrieves the money, they sneak out without being spotted by the adults.
 Tiny and Scalper are arrested and the ferret is taken to an animal shelter.
-Lola jokes how Jenny's night is more interesting than going to a concert with Zac and Jenny finally learns why Zac has suddenly become distant.
+Lola jokes that Jenny's night was more interesting than going to a concert with Zac, and Jenny finally learns why Zac has suddenly become distant.
 She becomes angry with Lola, but Lola suggests driving to the concert to explain everything.
-Lola trades her precious camera but keeps the memory card in exchange for Jenny's admission so Jenny and Zac can reconcile.
-The group then races home before the parents.
-Once they all are done, Jenny, Katy and Emily leave to get them back home, and the Andersons' arrive home, where Lola immediately covers up.
-Jenny does the same.
-Zac and Jenny start dating, much to the delight of Katy and Emily who have been watching.
+Lola trades her precious camera (but keeps the memory card) for Jenny's admission so Jenny and Zac can reconcile.
+Zac explains that Dominique has a boyfriend and Jenny is thrilled.
+Zac drives the group to the tow lot to retrieve the car.
+They all then race home ahead of the parents.
+Once they return, Jenny, Katy and Emily return to the Coopers' as the Andersons arrive home, where Lola immediately covers up for everyone; Jenny does the same.

+Zac and Jenny start dating, much to the delight of Katy and Emily, who have been looking on.
 Lola gets her driver's license back from Officer James, who asks her out.
-The next day, it is revealed that Lola and Jenny have adopted some of the others' traits, and Jenny declines her photography scholarship, giving it to Lola, who begins a relationship with Officer James.
+Lola and Jenny are seen to have adopted some of each others' traits, and Jenny declines the photography scholarship, giving it to Lola, who begins a relationship with Officer James.
+Jenny leaves for a date with Zac while Lola looks at the picture of her and Jenny one last time before closing it in a box.

-In a mid-credits scene, Lola sends the pictures to Katy, Emily, AJ, Bobby, Trey, Jenny and accidentally Helen.
+In a mid-credits scene, Lola sends the pictures to Katy, Emily, AJ, Bobby, Trey, Jenny, and accidentally Helen.